 Scot E. Dewhirst

-Scot Dewhirst is now Of Counsel to the law firm.
-He was a founding partner of the law firm in 1988.
-He is also currently an Adjunct Professor of Law and Co-Director of the Center for Dispute Resolution at Capital University Law School.
-He has received the highest AV ratings for ethical standards and legal ability awarded by Martindale-Hubbell Peer Review Ratings.
-Previously, he was the Executive Assistant to the Columbus City Attorney acting as the Claims Manager for the city of Columbus and attorney for the Columbus Development Department.
+Prior to entering private practice, he was the Executive Assistant to the Columbus City Attorney acting as the Claims Manager for the city of Columbus and attorney for the Columbus Development Department.
 When he first began his legal career, he was Assistant City Attorney in the Prosecutor’s Office and served as Director of the Columbus Night Prosecutor Mediation Program for seven years.

-DISPUTE RESOLUTION: Mr. Dewhirst has been actively involved in the field of dispute resolution since 1977 as a private mediator, arbitrator, public speaker, trainer, and program director.
-He has developed mediation projects in both Jamaica and Nicaragua, has been approved and trained as a mediator and arbitrator in the Dalkon Shield Arbitration Program, and has also been an independent contract mediator for United States Arbitration and Mediation.
-Mr. Dewhirst has also coordinated and participated in the development of new negotiation and mediation training programs and 16 negotiation and mediation videos.
-He has conducted numerous training programs in both insurance negotiation and mediation.
+DISPUTE RESOLUTION: Mr. Dewhirst was actively involved in the field of dispute resolution since 1977 as a private mediator, arbitrator, public speaker, trainer, and program director.
+He developed mediation projects in both Jamaica and Nicaragua, was approved and trained as a mediator and arbitrator in the Dalkon Shield Arbitration Program, and was also an independent contract mediator for United States Arbitration and Mediation.
+Mr. Dewhirst coordinated and participated in the development of new negotiation and mediation training programs and 16 negotiation and mediation videos.
+He conducted numerous training programs in both insurance negotiation and mediation.
 He was a co-founder and board member of Community Mediation Services of Central Ohio.

 - Ohio State University (1974)- B.A. degree in International Relations